googlefonts/oxidize/text/2022-11-08-font-compiler-ir.md

 - Plus "special" layers that have attributes
   - For example, "brace" layers to define intermediate masters for specific glyphs

+Fontra, per @justvanrossum:

+- Distinguishes "layers" and "sources".
+   - A layer refers to a glyph instance
+   - A source specifies the designspace location and refers to a layer.
+   - This extra indirection allows a layer to be used by multiple sources, which is a common pattern to tame designspaces that otherwise may have "gaps", and is a necessary feature when implementing HOI-like behavior.
+- See dataclasses based schema at https://github.com/BlackFoundryCom/fontra/blob/main/src/fontra/core/classes.py

 ## Sketch

 Based on [ufo3](https://unifiedfontobject.org/versions/ufo3/), [babelfont-rs](https://github.com/simoncozens/babelfont-rs) and discussion in this repo.
 The